idefix-code/idefix/doc/source/modules.rst

 :ref:`braginskiiModule`
-  The Braginskii module, models the anisotropic flux of heat and momentum taking place in weakly collisional, magnetised fluid (like the ICM).
+  The Braginskii module, models the anisotropic flux of heat and momentum taking place in weakly collisional, magnetised plasma (like the intracluster medium).

 :ref:`gridCoarseningModule`
   The grid coarsening module, that allows to derefine the grid in particular locations to speed up the computation.